popzeka/nexus-utils/README.md

 # nexus-utils: Cross-Chain Bridge Event Listener

-This repository contains a Python-based simulation of a critical component in a cross-chain bridging system: the Event Listener & Transaction Relayer.
+This project is a Python-based simulation of a critical component in a cross-chain bridging system: the Event Listener & Transaction Relayer.
 This script is designed to monitor events on a source blockchain (e.g., tokens being locked) and trigger corresponding actions on a destination blockchain (e.g., minting/unlocking equivalent tokens).

 ## Concept